 Can I freeze this Mealy Pie Dough?

-If you don’t need the pie dough right away, i.e., you’re pre-planning (you genius, you!!), place the wrapped discs of dough into a freezer storage bag and freeze them.
+If you don’t need the pie dough right away, pop the wrapped dough discs into a freezer storage bag and freeze them.
 Mealy pie dough keeps in the freezer for up to two months.

 Before using, allow the pie dough to thaw completely in the fridge.

-Even if it isn’t frozen, you should still pull the dough out of the fridge 15 minutes before rolling to let it warm up a bit.
+Pull the dough out of the fridge 15 minutes before making your pie- whether or not it was previously frozen.
+This gives it a chance to warm up a bit.
 Not doing so will cause cracks to form in the dough as you’re rolling it out.

 When you’re ready to use, just roll out a disc using a rolling pin and bake as your recipe instructs!